AlMakinah/FU1-Day-3-Loops-HKilis/README.md

 ### Task

-Download the CSV from this link [github] and then create a ruby script to read the CSV and map the data of the spies to three arrays as mentioned in the mission.
+Download the CSV from this [Link](https://github.com/AlMakinah/exercise_2/blob/master/support/spies.csv) and then create a ruby script to read the CSV and map the data of the spies to three arrays as mentioned in the mission.

 Sample Output: